-Catholics follows the Liturgical Calendar, which begins at Advent, so the 2018 calendar is already underway.
+Catholics follows the Liturgical Calendar, which begins at Advent, so the 2019 calendar has already begun.
 The Liturgical Calendar further provides a list of readings and Bible passages for each week, determines the color of the vestments worn by the Mass Celebrant (priest), and track the Saints individual Holy Days.

 In honor of the privilege the child is about to receive, a special outfit is donned usually made of white, and a joyful celebration follows.
 Usually, both girls and boys are dressed in simulated wedding attire for the marriage feast.

 Girls would wear lovely white First Communion embroidered dresses, with beautiful communion veils and gloves to match, symbolizing the Bride of Christ.
 These First Communion dresses are intricate and lavish.
 A veil or similar head cover to show obedience to God.

 Boys may also wear solid white suits or even tuxedos, but often wear their best clothes or traditional garb.
 Kilts are popular in Scotland, and elsewhere boys don a military style uniform, complete with golden epaulets.
 In Switzerland, children of both genders wear plain white robes, adorned only by a wooden cross, hung around the communicants' neck.
 Boys wear a First Communion suit, or perhaps a white tuxedo.
 In some cultures, the boys wear a stylized military uniform to show devotion to God.

 Infant communion is practiced widely in Eastern and Oriental Orthodox churches, as well as in some Anglican churches.
 The ritual of Holy Communion does not receive the same importance as it does in the Catholic faith, but it is rather a "remembrance" of Christ's sacrifice and saving grace.